apigee/IgniteEngine-iOS/ManualInstall.md

 	1. Comment out all methods in AppDelegate.m.
 If you need to override one, you must call `[super *methodname*]` before your own functions.

 10. Create a new folder in your project root called `assets`.
 Drag this folder into Xcode, *deselecting* **Copy items if needed** and *selecting* **Create folder references**.

+TODO:

+- Fonts (must be manually added to info.plist)
+- "iBeacon Monitoring" in info.plist?
+- Maybe add sample info.plist that user can download?